Assistant Professor

 For full cv click here

-Takeo Rivera (he/him) is a specialist in performance studies, ethnic studies, and queer theory in U.S. American cultural production.
-His first book, Model Minority Masochism: Performing the Cultural Politics of Asian American Masculinity (Oxford University Press, 2022) is focused on masochism and techno-orientalism in Asian American cultural production across multiple media, including theater, literature, graphic novels, historical archives, and video games.
-This book explores the relationship between power and pleasure within the traumas of racialization, examining affective attachments to nonhuman, machine-like stereotypical forms.
+Takeo Rivera (he/him) is a specialist in performance studies, Asian American studies, ethnic studies, queer theory, and videogame studies in U.S. cultural production.
+His first book, Model Minority Masochism: Performing the Cultural Politics of Asian American Masculinity (Oxford University Press, 2022) explores the masochistic attachment to model minority ideology in Asian American theater, literature, graphic novels, historical archives, and video games.
+The book explores the relationship between power and pleasure within the traumas of racialization, examining affective attachments to nonhuman, machine-like stereotypical forms.
+Model Minority Masochism won the 2024 Honorable Mention for the book prize in Media, Performance, and Visual Studies from the Association for Asian American Studies.

-Dr. Rivera teaches courses in contemporary drama, modern drama, Asian American literature, queer theory, new media, racial capitalism, and the literature and performance of people of color in the United States.
-He is also a member of the core faculty of the Women’s, Gender, and Sexuality Program, a member of the BU Faculty Gender & Sexuality Studies Group, affiliate of the African American Studies Program and the American & New England Studies Program, and currently serves as the faculty mentor of the Asian Student Union.
+Dr. Rivera teaches courses in contemporary drama, performance studies, Asian American literature, queer theory, new media, racial capitalism, and critical ethnic studies.
+He is also a member of the core faculty of the Women’s, Gender, and Sexuality Program, affiliate of the African American & Black Diaspora Studies Program and the American Studies Program, and currently serves as the faculty mentor of the Asian Student Union and the Untangle zine.
 Dr. Rivera was also a 2019-2020 faculty fellow at the Charles Warren Center at Harvard University, and a recipient of the Outstanding Mentor Award for UROP at BU.

 Teaching and Research Interests